Frequently Asked Questions

 Yes.
 Dartmouth’s program emphasizes real-world applications, offering:

-- Collaborations with faculty and industry experts through guest lectures, mentorship, and potential research or internship opportunities.
+- Opportunities to connect with industry experts through guest lectures, workshops, and potential research projects via independent studies.

 Dartmouth MS in Health Data Science alumni work in biotech, pharmaceuticals, healthcare, public health, and government.
 Common roles include: